m0d1nst4ll3r/42_libft/README.md

 - Files have coherent names (like strsub instead of substr) and no \_bonus
 - All functions are protected against NULL pointers (it's just better)
 - Eventually, not really needed but changing my non-bonus functions so that they use bonus functions when relevant (I can't right now because of how the normal and bonus sections are compiled and graded separately)
+- Re-ordering files in the Makefile and libft.h not according to which part of the project it belongs to but rather a certain logic like (1) official functions (2) custom functions (3) list functions etc...

 Notes: